Submissions

 Article Types: Three types of manuscripts may be submitted:

 Original Articles: These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.
-The original article should not have been previously published and not being considered for publication elsewhere.
-Papers should be in English and be prepared in A4 (8.27" X 11.69") page size, using standard fonts with size of 12, with double-spacing, and margins of at least 1" (2.5cm) all around.
+The original articles submitted to JSSD should not have been previously published and not being considered for publication elsewhere.
+Papers should be in English and be prepared in A4 (8.27" X 11.69") page size, using standard fonts with font size of 12, with double-spacing, and margins of at least 1" (2.5cm) all around.
 Times New Roman fonts must be used and remain uniform throughout the text.
-The authors must strictly adhere to the proper format of the Journal in all the manuscript sections.
-Original articles are limited to 8000 words which may contain a maximum of 6 Tables/Figures with a maximum reference list of 45.
+Authors are required to strictly follow the Journal’s formatting guidelines in all sections of the manuscript.
+Original research articles should not exceed 8,000 words and may include up to six Tables and/or Figures, with a maximum of 45 references in the reference list.

-Reviews: Submissions of reviews and perspectives covering topics of current interest are welcome and encouraged.
-Reviews should be concise and no longer than 10000 words with a maximum of 10 Figures/Tables and 100 referances.
-Reviews are also peer-reviewed.
-It is expected that review articles would be written by individuals with years of experience and have done substantial work on the subject area being reviewed.
+Review papers: Submissions of reviews and perspectives covering topics of current interest are welcome and encouraged.
+Reviews should be concise and no longer than 10000 words with a maximum of 10 Figures/Tables and 100 references.
+The submitted review papers are also subjected to peer-review.
+It is expected that review articles would be written by authors with years of experience and have done substantial work on the subject area being reviewed.

-Note that systematic review articles should be submitted as Reviews and meta-analysis should be submitted as Original article.
+Please note that systematic reviews should be submitted as Reviews paper, whereas meta-analysis should be submitted as Original article.

 The Abstract should be informative and completely self-explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
 The abstract should be 250 to 300 words in length.
-Complete sentences, active verbs, and the third person should be used, and the abstract should be written in past tense.
+Complete sentences, active verbs, and the third person written in past tense should be used.
 Standard nomenclature should be used and abbreviations should be avoided.
 No literature should be cited.
 Following the abstract, about 3 to 5 key words that will provide indexing references should be listed.
-A list of non-standard Abbreviations should be added.
-In general, non-standard abbreviations should be used only when the full term is very long and used often.
+A list of non-standard Abbreviations should be added only when the full term is very long and used often.
 Each abbreviation should be spelt out and introduced in parentheses the first time it is used in the text.
 Only recommended SI units should be used.
 Standard abbreviations (such as ATP and DNA) need not be defined.

 The Introduction should provide a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
 It should be understandable to colleagues from a broad range of scientific disciplines.